j1nm/jnunez/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Emerging Technologies
-  - Computational Linguistics
+  - Low-power and Variability-aware Integrated Circuits Design
-  - Information Retrieval
+  - Cryptographic Circuits

 # Education to show in About widget
 education: